-The Wireless Service Providers (WSPs) use a Return on Investment (ROI) calculation to determine if an in-building wireless system is a feasible solution for a given venue.
-This ROI calculation allows the WSP to determine how long it will take them to recover their initial investment and begin to make a profit.
-There are two key components to this calculation; cost and potential revenue.
+Wireless Service Providers (WSPs) use a Return on Investment (ROI) calculation to determine if an in-building wireless system is a feasible solution for a given venue.
+This ROI calculation allows the WSP to calculate how long it will take them to recover their initial investment and begin to make a profit.
+There are two key components to this calculation: cost and potential revenue.

-- Construction of the facility – impacts the cost of the in-building system in two ways.
-Buildings that are constructed of heavier materials (e.g., concrete block or stone walls, plaster ceilings) require more antennas to provide adequate coverage when compared more open spaces (e.g., cubicles with dropped ceilings).
+Construction of the facility.
+Construction costs impacts development of the in-building system in two ways.
+Buildings that are constructed of heavier materials (e.g., concrete block or stone walls, plaster ceilings) require more antennas to provide adequate coverage when compared with more open spaces (e.g., cubicles with dropped ceilings).
 Dense construction also makes the installation of the system more difficult and therefore more costly.

-- WSP requirements – the level of service required can have the greatest impact on the cost of the in-building wireless network.
+WSP requirements.
+The level of service required can have the greatest impact on the costs of the in-building wireless network.
 If the goal of the system is to offload traffic from the existing outdoor network, the system must overpower the existing coverage.
 In downtown areas, this can double or even triple the cost of implementation when compared to a system that is designed to cover a building that has poor signal strength.

-To offset cost, WSPs consider the potential revenue to be generated by the in-building wireless system.
-This revenue is measured in minutes of use on the network or new subscribers committed by the building owner or tenants along with the commitment for the system.
+To offset costs, WSPs consider the potential revenue to be generated by the in-building wireless system.
+This revenue is measured in minutes of use on the network or new subscribers committed by the building owner or tenants.
 Factors that impact these numbers for your building include:

 Additional Considerations that can tip the scale

-While ROI is the primary driver for funding an in-building network, a few additional factors may influence the decision when the ROI doesn’t quite make the cut:
+While ROI is the primary driver for funding an in-building network, these factors can also influence the decision:

 Congestion on the outdoor network.
 If the building is of a substantial size in a busy area, the in-building network may be able to offload enough traffic to reduce the number of blocked calls or meet the target data throughput.